 Holland Fest is in Cedar Grove.
 It’s a really lovely community and I adored this celebration of their Dutch heritage.
 So many fun events, including bands and food and washing the streets in their wooden Dutch shoes.

 The arts and crafts festival part of this event was really good, too.
 I’d say there were about 100 crafters and artisans there with so many different items to sell.
 I instantly found a couple things I wanted to get and could have probably bought a bunch more!
 My husband felt the same way, so I was glad it wasn’t just me.
 I held off until I actually made a few sales before buying anything, though. 🙂 (Don’t want to spend all my profits.)

-This was our second event where we actually had a booth to set up and we learned a lot on how we wanted to do it.
+This was our first event where we actually had a booth to set up and we learned a lot on how we wanted to do it.
 First up, a tent!
 So needed, especially during those hot days.
 Then, tables that are easy to find stuff on and an open cubed display that allowed people to see my prints, books, and crosses.